thesevenn/phish-hook-web/README.md

 npm run dev
 ```

+Visit the app at [http://localhost:5173](http://localhost:5173)

 ## 📢 Disclaimer

-This tool provides automated analysis based on known phishing patterns and lightweight models.
-It is a proof of concept developed for academic purposes and is not intended as a full-fledged or enterprise-grade security solution.
-While it can help flag suspicious emails, no detection system is perfect.
-Mistakes can occur.
-Always use your
-judgment and verify critical communications independently before engaging with any email content.
+This project is not an enterprise-grade detection system.
+It’s an academic proof of concept based on known phishing patterns and lightweight models.
+No system is perfect — always verify suspicious emails manually.

+## 🖊️ Author

+**Aditya Raj Tripathi** _(Sevenn)_

+- Connect with me on [LinkedIn](https://linkedin.com/in/adityart)
+- Checkout other projects at [GitHub](https://github.com)

 ## 📝 License